Plan With Me: My 2021 Bullet Journal Setup

 Pictures can tell such wonderful stories, and I really loved seeing how the story was unfolding in my last journal.
-So of course I had to keep this spread for 2021 as well.
+So, of course, I had to keep this spread for 2021 as well.

 It will also be a great excuse to first – take more pictures and secondly – to use my HP SProcket printer more.

-I decided not to create any outlines because I never know if the photo will be horizontal or vertical.
+I decided not to create any outlines because I never knew if the photo will be horizontal or vertical.
 I’ll just add them as they are and add a black outline to make them stand out.

 Also, I expect this spread to only last me for 6 months, but I also think the entire journal will only last me for half a year, so it works out.

-Of course with the new year and the new journal I had to create a new vision board.
+Of course, with the new year and the new journal, I had to create a new vision board.
 But it’s quite a lot of work and thinking through, so I decided I’ll set one up separately when I have more time.

 Honestly, I completely forgot how much time it actually takes to create a full-on new Bullet Journal setup, I got pretty tired by the end of the process.